shivaramanramakrishnan/Next-Gen-Music-Library/README.md

 - Perfect for trying out the app quickly
 - No API setup required
 - Images load from Spotify CDN
-- Shows off the full UI
+- Shows off the full UI including queue system and command palette

 <br/>